Ferromagnetic to antiferromagnetic transition of one-dimensional spinor Bose gases with spin-orbit coupling: Strong Coupling Limit

 \section{Strong Coupling Limit}

-To see more clearly how the SO coupling affects the ground state energy, we discuss the strong interaction limit, which permits us to get some analytical expressions for the energy spectrum.
-In the limit of $L\left\vert c\right\vert \gg 1$, $\lambda _{\zeta }$ are proportional to the interaction strength $c$ whereas $k_{j}$ remain finite \cite{GuanLM2}.
-Applying the Taylor expansion to Eq.(\ref{KEQ0}) and Eq.(\ref{SEQ0}), the equations of $ k_{j}$ and $\lambda _{\zeta }$ are simplified as
+To futher investigate how the SO coupling affects the ground state energy, we discuss the strong interaction limit, which permits us to get some analytical expressions for the energy spectrum.
+In the strong coupling limit, $\lambda _{\zeta }$ are proportional to the interaction strength $c$ whereas $k_{j}$ remain finite \cite{GuanLM2}.
+Applying the Taylor expansion to Eq.(\ref{KEQ0}) and Eq.(\ref{SEQ0}), the equations of $k_{j}$ and $ \lambda _{\zeta }$ are simplified as